 South Hadley MA 01075

-Who May File A Complaint?
+Who May File an Inquiry or Complaint?

 You will receive written notification once the complaint investigation has ended.
 There are 5 different levels of findings.
 However, due to personnel confidentiality the exact findings will not be disclosed.